 Notice to Readers: I’ll be closing our second survey soon.
 Thanks to more than 1000 people who have responded.

-About Karyn Hall, PhDKaryn Hall, Ph.D. is the owner/director of the Dialectical Behavior Therapy Center in Houston and DBTcoaching.com, an online coaching program.
+About Karyn Hall, PhDKaryn Hall, Ph.D. is the owner/director of the Dialectical Behavior Therapy Center in Houston and DBTcoaching.com, an online educational program.
 She is a trainer/consultant with Treatment Implementation Collaborative (Ticllc.org) as well as a therapist and certified coach.